valentjn/vscode-ltex/pages/docs/settings.md

 Although it is possible to manually edit this setting, the intended way is the `Hide false positive` quick fix.

 The JSON string currently has the form `{"rule": "<RULE>", "sentence": "<SENTENCE>"}`, where `<RULE>` is the identifier of the LanguageTool rule and `<SENTENCE>` is a Java-compatible regular expression.
 All occurrences of the given rule are hidden in sentences (as determined by the LanguageTool tokenizer) that match the regular expression.
+[See the documentation for details.](advanced-usage.html#hiding-false-positives-with-regular-expressions)

 This setting is a multi-scope setting.
 [See the documentation for details.](advanced-usage.html#multi-scope-settings)